Achievable logoAchievable logo

 Diversification

 Many financial professionals cite diversification as one of the most important investing principles.
-We live in an unpredictable, chaotic, and changing world.
-For example, who would’ve known that 2020 would be the year drive-in theatres would experience a resurgence?
-Or that the airline industry would take such a large hit?
-American Airlines (AAL) stock was trading around $30 per share in November 2019, only to fall to $11 per share in November 2020.
-To put this in perspective, an investor with a $100,000 portfolio fully invested in American Airlines stock in November 2019 would have less than $37,000 left in their portfolio one year later.
+Markets and businesses can change quickly and unpredictably.
+For example, few people expected drive-in theatres to experience a resurgence in 2020, or the airline industry to take such a large hit.
+American Airlines (AAL) stock traded around $30 per share in November 2019, then fell to about $11 per share in November 2020.
+Put differently, an investor with a $100,000 portfolio fully invested in American Airlines stock in November 2019 would have had less than $37,000 one year later.

-There are endless stories of investors losing significant amounts on concentrated investments in just one or a few companies.
-Examples include investors with large positions in Enron, Bear Stearns, and Silicon Valley Bank, all of which collapsed.
-For example, George Maddox was a plant manager at Enron that lost over $1 million in his retirement accounts due to Enron’s bankruptcy.
-His biggest fault was lack of diversification.
-He allegedly held almost all of his retirement savings (roughly $1.3 million) in Enron stock, which had benefited him during the stock’s dramatic rise in price in the late 1990s.
-However, his retirement nest egg came crashing down after revelations of Enron’s fraudulent accounting practices resulted in the stock becoming worthless.
+There are many examples of investors losing significant amounts of money because they concentrated their portfolios in one company (or just a few).
+Well-known cases include large positions in Enron, Bear Stearns, and Silicon Valley Bank, all of which collapsed.
+For example, George Maddox was a plant manager at Enron who lost over $1 million in retirement accounts due to Enron’s bankruptcy.
+His main issue was a lack of diversification: he allegedly held almost all of his retirement savings (roughly $1.3 million) in Enron stock.
+That concentration helped him during the stock’s dramatic rise in the late 1990s, but it also meant his retirement savings collapsed when revelations of fraudulent accounting practices caused the stock to become worthless.

 Rule of 100

-We previously discussed the rule of 100 in the common stock unit, which is a general principle in finance.
-As a reminder, 100 minus the investor’s age determines the percentage of stock an investor should allocate in their portfolio.
+We previously discussed the rule of 100 in the common stock unit.
+This rule is a general guideline for asset allocation: subtract the investor’s age from 100 to estimate the percentage of the portfolio that should be allocated to stocks (with the remainder typically allocated to bonds).
 For example:

 Age Stock % Bond %